Results 11 - 20 of 32 matches

 Two formulas and a scenario for students to apply two retail gravitation models used to predict where shoppers will choose to shop.

-Movement along vs. shift of demand curve: Water chlorination (Context Rich Problem) part of Examples
+Comparative statics: impact of corn price increase (Context Rich Problem) part of Examples